 Extended Learning provides a supportive climate and safe environment for children to flourish while fulfilling the District's Mission.
-This fall, families in Fort Bend ISD will be able to continue to rely on the support that they have come to know and trust from the Extended Learning Department.
-Once face-to-face instruction resumes, Extended Learning will provide childcare to students in Pre-Kindergarten through 8th grade before and after school at 53 campuses this year as outlined below:
+Families in Fort Bend ISD will be able to continue to rely on the support that they have come to know and trust from the Extended Learning Department.
+With face-to-face instruction having resumed, Extended Learning provides childcare to students in prekindergarten through 8th grade before and after school at 53 campuses this year as outlined below:

-- All elementary schools (except Jones, Ridgegate and Ridgemont) - Bowie, First Colony, and Sartartia Middle School will have morning and afternoon programs - Fort Settlement and Garcia will offer morning only programs
+- All elementary schools (except Jones, Ridgegate and Ridgemont) - Bowie, First Colony, and Sartartia Middle School will have morning and afternoon programs - Fort Settlement and Garcia will offer morning-only programs

-In alignment with school hours for the 2020-2021 school year, Extended Learning's operating hours will be one hour before start of school for the morning program and will resume from dismissal until 6:30pm.
+In alignment with school hours for the 2020-21 school year, Extended Learning's operating hours will be one hour before start of school for the morning program and will resume from dismissal until 6:30 p.m.

-In response to an increased need for virtual learning enrichment experiences due to COVID-19, all Community Education classes for elementary students, teens and adults for the fall semester will be provided online during their normal scheduled time.
-For the spring 2021 semester, enrichment classes will continue to be offered online and for select classes, face to face instruction will resume at elementary and secondary campuses.
+In response to an increased need for virtual learning enrichment experiences due to COVID, all Community Education classes for elementary students, teens and adults for the fall semester will be provided online during their normal scheduled time.
+For the spring 2021 semester, enrichment classes will continue to be offered online and for select classes, face-to-face instruction will resume at elementary and secondary campuses.